There are many Agile methodologies in project management and scrum is one of them and the most widely used.

 Software program development is so complex that it doesn’t work so well.
 The Agile philosophy is primarily based on empiricism, and has three components; TRANSPARENCY, INSPECTION, AND ADAPTATION.

-A Sprint is a working product Increment that is being developed.
+THE SPRINTA Sprint is a working product Increment that is being developed.
 It is usually of duration two weeks or one month, and this duration remains constant for all the sprints in the project.
 We cannot have varying durations for the different sprints in a project.
 A new Sprint starts immediately after the conclusion of the previous Sprint.A Sprint should be cancelled if the Sprint Goal becomes obsolete.
 This might occur if the organization changes direction or if market or technology conditions change.
 A sprint can be cancelled only by product owner, though others have an influence on the same.

-A Sprint Planning Meeting is a type of meeting where everyone including the Product Owner and the ScrumMaster is present.
+SPRINT PLANNING A Sprint Planning Meeting is a type of meeting where everyone including the Product Owner and the ScrumMaster is present.
 Here, the entire Scrum Team collaborates and discusses the high-priority work for Sprint and defines the Sprint goal.
 It accounts for the number of people present in the team, the amount of resources present, but mostly discusses what they tend to achieve from the end of the Sprint process.

 Sprint planning involves the entire Scrum Team: the development team, product owner, and ScrumMaster.Sprint planning is limited to a maximum of eight hours.
 That means, team should timebox sprint planning to four hours for a two-week sprint and eight hours for a one-month sprint.